12 Great Delivery Business Ideas For 2025

 How to get started

-- HIPAA compliance for virtual health consultations.
+- HIPAA compliance for handling patient information.

-Other delivery service business ideas
+Delivery service business ideas to avoid

 - Water delivery business: If your local tap water quality is great, you won’t have much demand.
 If your tap water is awful, you may need to go a long way, or invest in major equipment, to deliver a good product.
 And your customers can get bottled water cheaply and easily from a supermarket.